okohll/abdocs/content/docs/views/calculations/examples.md

 The last two are slightly more complex because they use a powerful text matching/search and replace facility called **regular expressions**, or regexes for short.
 Again, this is a standard facility and there's lots of documentation available on the [PostgreSQL website](https://www.postgresql.org/docs/current/functions-matching.html#FUNCTIONS-POSIX-REGEXP) and elsewhere if you'd like to learn more.

-> The only difference from standard to be aware of is that when entering a regex into a calculation in agileBase, you must use two backslashes instead of one.
+> The only difference from standard to be aware of is that when entering a regex into a calculation in Agilebase, you must use two backslashes instead of one.

 `like` compares two elements of text and `ilike` does so case-insensitively.
 A percentage sign means 'match any text'.
 So for example: